nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### List all existing orders : `list`

-Shows a list of all orders in the Cake Collate database.
+Shows a list of all orders in the CakeCollate database.

 Format: `list`

 ### Editing an order : `edit`

-Edits an existing order in the address book.
+Edits an existing order in the CakeCollate database.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG] [d/DELIVERY_DATE] [o/ORDER_DESCRIPTION]​`